terrykong/phantomjs/README.md

 ## Features

 - **Multiplatform**, available on major operating systems: Windows, Mac OS X, Linux, and other Unices.
-- **Fast and native implementation** of web standards: DOM, CSS, JavaScript, Canvas, and SVG.
-No emulation!
 - **Pure headless (no X11) on Linux**, ideal for continuous integration systems.
 Also runs on Amazon EC2, Heroku, and Iron.io.
 - **Easy to install**: [Download](http://phantomjs.org/download.html), unpack, and start having fun in just 5 minutes.